10 Facts About The Ringneck Snake (USA)

 9 Takes hours to immobilise prey

 There’s no injection function, so the venom must instead soak into a dry fang wound.
-The ring-neck must chew restlessly to force the venom in, which runs down its back teeth through miniature canals.
+The ring-neck must chew relentlessly to force the venom in, which runs down its back teeth through miniature canals.
 Many species use this “manual” system, but the difference is how agonisingly slow the ring-neck is.

-There are many ways to escape a predator in this world.
-Some snakes might spin 180 degrees and run, some might change colour and blend into a tree, and others might bite back viciously.
-The ring-necked snake has settled on curling its tail into a corkscrew shape and displaying its bright red colours (known as tail spiralling).
+The ring-necked snake, meanwhile, has settled on curling its tail into a corkscrew shape and displaying its bright red colours (known as tail spiralling).
 Ring-necks are commonly hunted by red-tailed hawks and broad-winged hawks, and these crafty birds aren’t stupid enough to be fooled for long.

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *